AndrewEllis93/Print-Tuning-Guide/articles/build_surface_adhesion.md

         - *:warning: Voron V2 and Trident have a ~10-15C temperature drop due to the thickness of the bed.
 Most people run ~110C for ABS because of this.
     - Some filament brands recommend inaccurate/conservative temperatures.
 Try standard temps instead if you are having issues.

-- Use adequately thick layer line widths.
+- Use adequately wide line widths (in your slicer) for your first layer.
     - I use [:page_facing_up:**120%**](/articles/before_we_begin.md#a-note-about-line-width) normally, but higher line widths can further increase adhesion.
         - Thicker widths create more pressure against the build surface, resulting in a better bond.

 - Ensure your PEI is not counterfeit.
 You may have to ask in the Discord for others' experiences with a given brand.
 If your PEI is clear rather than yellowish, it's fake.
     - Stick to well-known brands.
     - This is common with unknown AliExpress and Amazon sellers.

-    - Ensure that the surface is actually meant for printing.
+- Ensure that your build surface is actually meant for printing.
 Some plates *appear* to be two-sided (yellow/orange coloring for aesthetics) but are actually only one-sided.

 - Instead of PEI (or to supplement your PEI), you can use adhesives like [:page_facing_up:Vision Miner Nano Polymer](https://smile.amazon.com/dp/B09JQWFVY3/ref=twister_B09JRGDWFT).
     - (Not sponsored) This stuff is excellent.
         - It grips like crazy.
-            - Though sometimes it grips *too* much.
-It can pull chunks out of glass or pull texture off of beds if too much is used.
+            - (Though sometimes it grips *too* much.
+It can pull chunks out of glass or pull texture off of beds if too much is used.)
         - It doesn't leave sticky residue (it does leave some slight whitish coloring though, which can be cleaned)
         - It's very thin and easy to spread with a brush.
         - It lasts a long time between applications.